-Fig. 7.
-Vedanthangal Bird Sanctuary.
-(Source: Tamil Nadu Wetland Mission Authority).
+${\bf Fig}$.
+7. Vedanthangal Bird Sanctuary.
+(Source: Tamil Nadu Wetland Mission Authority)

 Fig. 8.
 Map of Vellode Bird Sanctuary.
-(Source: Tamil Nadu Wetland Mission Authority).
+(Source: Tamil Nadu Wetland Mission Authority)

-This biosphere reserve stretches across Toothukudi and Ramanathapuram districts, encompassing the southeastern coast of India (Fig. 10).
+Ramanathapuram districts, encompassing the southeastern coast of India (Fig. 10).
 It represents a distinctive marine ecosystem abundant in biodiversity.
-Also characterized by diverse coral reefs, essential mangrove species, and seagrasses that stabilize the seabed, all supporting a rich array of marine life, including numerous fish species, migratory and resident birds, marine mammals like Spinner Dolphins, and nesting turtles such as the Olive Ridley and Green Turtle, highlighting its critical role in biodiversity conservation and the necessity of its protection for sustaining these ecosystems.
+Also characterized by diverse coral reefs, essential mangrove species and seagrasses that stabilize the seabed, all supporting a rich array of marine life, including numerous fish species, migratory and resident birds, marine mammals like Spinner Dolphins and nesting turtles such as the Olive Ridley and Green Turtle, highlighting its critical role in biodiversity conservation and the necessity of its protection for sustaining these ecosystems.
 Established on 18th February 1989 through a joint declaration by the Government of India and Tamil Nadu, the GoMBR was recognized by UNESCO's Man and Biosphere (MAB) Programme for its ecological significance.

 Fig. 9.
 Map of Vembanur wetland.
-(Source: Tamil Nadu Wetland Mission Authority).
+(Source: Tamil Nadu Wetland Mission Authority)